-Ken Boehlke is the co-host of Over and Under, CBS Sports Radio 1140’s only local sports talk show.
-He’s also the assistant producer of Live and Local with Kevin Wall on KXNT.
+Ken Boehlke is the host of Usually Wrong, CBS Sports Radio 1140’s only local sports talk show.
+He’s also the assistant producer of The Alan Stock Show on KXNT.
 Before coming to Las Vegas, Ken was an assistant producer at WBBM in Chicago.
 He graduated with a degree in broadcast journalism from the University of Missouri.
 He is happily married to his wife Abby, and loves his pair of five pound Yorkies named Wiglaf and Rupert.
-You can follow Ken on Twitter @kenboehlke or follow the show @OAU1140.
+You can follow Ken on Twitter @kenboehlke or follow the show @SportsRadio1140.

 She’s back!
 Or at least that’s what they are telling us.
 This is Ken Boehlke, checking in live from T-Mobile Arena on the Las Vegas Strip at UFC 207 Rousey vs. Nunes.